2.1 Understand the social environment of road transport and the rules governing it

 REGULARAt least 11 hours.

 REDUCEDLess than 11 hours but at least 9 hours.
+May be taken a maximum of three times in a week.

 SPLIT RESTA regular rest period can be taken in two separate periods; The first period at least 3 hours and the second at least 9 hours.